Islam and secularism: 21st century Muslims and secularism

 Writing c.
 2013, Mansoor Alam argues that the "plunge into bloodshed" between Shias, Sunnis and other sects in Pakistan since the mid-1980s have "made mosques, imambargahs and even cemeteries unsafe places to visit".
 The "only antidote" the polarization of sects is the one Christians learnt after "a few hundred years of internecine bloodshed", i.e. secularism.

 Faisal Al Yafai, a columnist for The National, wrote in 2012 that secularism in the Arab World had declined and that "There is no major political party in the Arab world that would today be understood as secular."
+Khaldoun H. Shami, a scholar and researcher in media and secularism at the University of East Anglia argues that Secularism is problematic in the region, often associated with atheism, colonialism, or westernization.
+He emphasizes a “Middle Eastern model” of secularism — not simply importing Western categories, but a version that is responsive to local culture, religious diversity, social and political norms.
+He also situates it as connected with, or in tension with, issues such as minorities, militarism, and state-religion relationships.

 Establishment of secularism

 John L. Esposito, a professor of international affairs and Islamic studies, points out: the post-independent period witnessed the emergence of modern Muslim states whose pattern of development was heavily influenced by and indebted to Western secular paradigms or models.
 Saudi Arabia and Turkey reflected the two polar positions. [...]
 The majority of Muslim states chose a middle ground in nation building, borrowing heavily from the West and relying on foreign advisers and Western-educated elites.

 Esposito also argues that in many modern Muslim countries, the role of Islam in state and society as a source of legitimization for rulers, state, and government institutions was greatly decreased, though the separation of religion and politics was not total.
 However, while most Muslim governments replaced Islamic law with legal systems inspired by western secular codes, Muslim family law (marriage, divorce, and inheritance) remained in force.